eegli/tinyparse/readme.md

           // The error message for when validation fails
           errorMessage: (v) => `${v} is not a valid date`, },
-        // Skip parsing the value for "birthday" to an integer.
+        // Do not try to parse the value for "birthday" to an integer.
 By
         // default, numeric strings are parsed to integers
         skipParseInt: true,
       },